Netherthorpe, Sheffield: Modern developments

-One of the most significant contemporary developments in Netherthorpe has been the creation of the Sheffield Supertram light rail transport system in 1995 which has given the suburb excellent transport links as it stands on both the blue and yellow routes.
-The suburb has its own station on Netherthorpe Road which is on the central reservation of the dual carriageway and access is by a subway, which is limited by chicane barriers.
-A signed cycle route passes through the underpass, though the barriers prevent this being used by cycles or mobility aids which are not able to negotiate the barriers.
+One of the most significant contemporary developments in Netherthorpe has been the opening of Netherthorpe Road tram stop on the Blue and Yellow routes of the South Yorkshire Supertram network in 1995.
 Netherthorpe's close proximity to the University of Sheffield has always meant that the suburb has had a large concentration of students.
 In 2009, the Opal 3 complex was built on Hoyle Street with accommodation for 992 students with leisure facilities and disabled access.
 Located within Opel 3 is the English Language Teaching Centre, part of Sheffield University.

 Other information

 There are no GP practices within the immediate Netherthorpe area, with the nearest ones being the Upperthorpe Medical Centre on Addy Street and the Sheffield City GP Health Centre on Broad Lane.
 There is one public house within the suburb: the White Hart on St Philips Road, a traditional "estate pub".
 The main shopping facilities consist of a Sainsbury's Local at the top of Weston Street and a large Tesco which occupies part of the grounds of the old Sheffield Royal Infirmary (technically in Upperthorpe as it has an S6 postcode).
 The Medico-Legal Centre on Watery Street provides facilities and services required for the investigation of sudden and unexpected death.
 It includes the offices and court of the Coroner for South Yorkshire West District and the public mortuary.